liyu-wang/Weathers/README.md

 # Weathers

+This is a small sample demo app to demonstrate the ios MVVM architecture with RxSwift, Realm database.

 Installation guide.

 1. To run the app, you need to use the Cocoapods to install all the dependencies.